pauln17/FSO-Course/part4/NOTES.md

 Lodash is a JavaScript utility library that provides functions for common programming tasks related to working with arrays, objects, strings and functions.
 This allows for simplifying complex operations

 # B - Testing Backend
+## Integration Testing
+Integration tests are designed to verify the interactions between multiple units or components of a software application.
+Their primary goal is to uncover issues that may arise when combining various parts of the system, ensuring seamless integration.

 ## Test Environment
 The convention in Node is to define the execution mode of the application with NODE_ENV in our scripts: `"dev": NODE_ENV=test jest --verbose --runInBand`